dreamhost/dreamhost.css/docs/components/popovers/index.md

   <h2>Caret</h2>

   <p>
     The popover caret it optional.
 Append <code>.has-caret</code> accordingly.
+Generally, carets should only be used when the triggering element (ex: the yellow button below) does not also use a caret.
+That will protect against potential caret alignment issues.
   </p>

   <div class="container u-clearfix bg-lighter-grey p-s">